cobwebch/external_import/Documentation/Configuration/Index.rst

 Email for reporting
   If an email address is entered here, a detailed report will be sent to this address after every automated synchronization.
+Multiple email adresses may be defined, separated by commas.

   Mails are not sent after manual synchronizations started from the BE module.
 The mail address used for sending the report is (:code:`$GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromAddress']`).
   If it is not defined, the report will not be sent and